MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 Add a WebView2 control to the main window.

 Use the `CreateCoreWebView2Environment` method to set up the environment and locate the Microsoft Edge browser powering the control.
-You may also use the `CreateCoreWebView2EnvironmentWithOptions` method if you want to specify browser location, user folder, browser flags, and so on, instead of using the default setting.
+You can also use the `CreateCoreWebView2EnvironmentWithOptions` method if you want to specify browser location, [user data folder](../concepts/user-data-folder.md), browser flags, and so on, instead of using the default setting.
 Upon the completion of the `CreateCoreWebView2Environment` method, run the `ICoreWebView2Environment::CreateCoreWebView2Controller` method inside the `ICoreWebView2CreateCoreWebView2EnvironmentCompletedHandler` callback and run the `ICoreWebView2Controller::get_CoreWebView2` method to get the associated WebView.

 In the callback, set a few more settings, resize the WebView2  to fill 100% of the parent window, and display Bing.